amonks/jekyll-template/README.md

 # JEKYLL TEMPLATE

 You wanna make a website with more than one page.
 You (at least kinda) get html and css, but you're not sure how to structure a larger website and do things like automatically list all your posts.
+You should at least have vague familiarity with github.
+I hope to update this guide to cover the github stuff, but I haven't yet.

 You're gonna use Jekyll, which is a website generator, and you're gonna host it on Github Pages, which is free, and which automatically runs Jekyll every time you make a change.